yamagen/plotting-poetry-2025/slide.md

 ## **Conclusion**

-The ways to compression of Poetic Thought
+The ways of the compression of Poetic Thought
 Into 31-Syllable Form (the Closet of skeleton)

+- Word Compression
+- Predicate Compression
+- Shortening by removing grammatical elements

 ---